-Help for your group project?
+Help for your study group project?

 Group projects!
 Who doesn’t like them?
 Well, like them or not, they are something you need to do, but sometimes connection with the group members can be difficult.
 Smartphones are here to help, once again.
-There is a large variety of communication applications:
+There is a large variety of communication apps:

 - Create groups and give ideas on WhatsApp, Viber or Messenger.

-Applications for a better and safer student life
+Apps for a better and safer student life

 - Circle of 6 – Safety first!
 Maybe you went to a party or you had some late courses - now it is dark outside, and you have to go home alone.
-Probably nothing will happen, but just in case you can have the Circle of 6 on.
+Probably nothing will happen, but just in case you can have the Circle of 6 app on.
 The app connects you with 6 of your contacts and it has a default message ready to be sent to them at any time including your current location.
+Stay safe, students!

-- Skout – You are new in town, just started your Masters, but you also want to meet some fellow students with similar interests from day one.
+- Skout – You are a new student in town, just started your Masters, but you also want to meet some fellow students with similar interests from day one.
 Install Skout and see who is around, chat with them, go for a beer, a walk in the park or find someone to go to a concert with.

 - 7 Minute Workout – Busy with course works and exams?
 No time to go to the gym?
 Well, you can use this simple app and train for just 7 minutes.
 The app will give you different exercises and tell you how many times you need to repeat.
-Of course, you will be able to adjust the exercises to your preferences – more sets, longer time on one exercise, a bit more resting in between, etc. If you struggle and don’t know how to execute something, there are videos to show you what to do.
+Of course, you will be able to adjust the exercises to your preferences – more sets, longer time on one exercise, a bit more resting in between, etc. If you struggle and don’t know how to execute something, in the app there are videos to show you what to do.